Justwealth Named Best Overall Robo Advisor by MoneySense for 2026!

 Methodology for the best robo-advisors in Canada ranking (MoneySense Disclaimer)

 All stated returns are for a balanced portfolio made up of approximately 60% equities and 40% fixed income, net of fees, as of Dec.
-31, 2024.
+31, 2025.
 All performance figures are denominated in Canadian dollars and assume the reinvestment of distributions.
-Three- and five-year returns are annualized.
+Five-year returns are annualized.
+CI Direct declined to provide performance data for its balanced funds.

 See https://www.moneysense.ca/save/investing/best-robo-advisors-in-canada/ for full article.
 Past returns are not an indicator of future performance.